 Safe drinking water act.
 A portion of our customers' natural gas production is developed from unconventional sources that require hydraulic fracturing as part of the completion process.
 Hydraulic fracturing involves the injection of water, sand and chemicals under pressure into the formation to stimulate gas production.
 Legislation to amend the Safe Drinking Water Act to repeal the exemption for hydraulic fracturing from the definition of "underground injection" and require federal permitting and regulatory control of hydraulic fracturing, as well as legislative proposals to require disclosure of the chemical constituents of the fluids used in the fracturing process, were proposed in recent sessions of Congress.
 The U.S. Congress continues to consider legislation to amend the Safe Drinking Water Act.
 Scrutiny of hydraulic fracturing activities continues in other ways, with the EPA having commenced a multi-year study of the potential environmental impacts of hydraulic fracturing, the results of which are anticipated to be available by the end of 2012.
-EPA also has recently announced that it believes hydraulic fracturing using fluids containing diesel fuel can be regulatory restrictions on hydraulic fracturing.
+EPA also has recently announced that it believes hydraulic fracturing using fluids containing diesel fuel can be regulated under the SDWA notwithstanding the SDWA's general exemption for hydraulic fracturing.
+Several states have also proposed or adopted legislative or regulatory restrictions on hydraulic fracturing.
 We cannot predict whether any such legislation will ever be enacted and if so, what its provisions would be.
-If additional levels of regulation and permits were required through the adoption of new laws and regulations at the federal or state level, that could lead to delays, increased operating costs and process prohibitions that could reduce the volumes of natural gas that move through our gathering systems which would materially adversely affect our revenue and results of operations.
+If additional levels of regulation and permits were required through the adoption of new laws and regulations at the federal or state level, that could lead to delays, increased operating costs and process prohibitions that could reduce demand for our compression services, which would materially adversely affect our revenue and results of operations.